jan08-ux/RepoShield-Analyzer/README.md

 4. Stores all findings in a SQLite database with risk scores and severity levels.
 5. Exposes query endpoints to retrieve scan results.

-The entire scanning process runs **asynchronously in the background** using FastAPI's `BackgroundTasks`, so the API responds immediately while the scan happens behind the scenes.

 ---